kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/iot-deploy/README.md

 # iot-deploy

-Tools to deploy a simple IoT environment to your Kuzzle.
+A tool creating the data structures necessary to this how-to in a Kuzzle instance.

 ## Configuration